top of page

 Role Description

 As the solo developer of this project, I handled everything from concept to execution.
 I began by collecting references of parks and apartments to establish the suburban setting, ensuring the environment felt grounded and familiar.
 During the planning phase, I researched games with switchable multiple characters in the same level.
 The system that immediately came to mind was GTA V, particularly its missions where all three protagonists engage in gunfights, requiring players to switch between them periodically.
-Since this was a project for my Systems Design class, I prioritized polishing the core systems—such as character switching, AI behavior, and puzzle mechanics—over creating an overly complex level layout.
-My main focus was ensuring the characters and their interdependent mechanics worked seamlessly, delivering a smooth and engaging gameplay experience.
+Since this was a project for my Systems Design class, I prioritized polishing the core systems such as character switching, AI behavior, and puzzle mechanics

 Since this project was more focused on systems design, it didn’t require a full Game Design Document (GDD).
-However, I still needed to create a concise pitch presentation to showcase the concept, mechanics, and overall gameplay flow to the class.
+However, I still needed to create a concise pitch presentation to showcase the concept, mechanics, and overall gameplay to the class.
 This presentation helped me clarify my ideas and communicate the core vision effectively, ensuring that the audience understood the unique mechanics of character-switching and puzzle-solving.
 It also served as a useful tool for organizing my thoughts, keeping the project focused, and ensuring that I stayed aligned with my initial goals throughout development.

 Documentation